taylordaughtry/harness/README.md

 # Harness

-**A featherweight framework that seeks to make native javascript more accessible.**
+**A featherweight framework that seeks to make modern development more accessible.**

 Harness is built for the modern web.
 Older browsers have gone, and most modern browsers are relatively good at supporting javascript interactions.
 As a result, developers are working with javascript frameworks that have hundreds of lines of workarounds for situations that will likely never happen today.
 Enter: Harness.